atymic/twitter/README.md

 ### DirectMessage

-* `getDmsOut()` - Returns the 20 most recent direct messages sent by the authenticating user.
-Includes detailed information about the sender and recipient user.
-You can request up to 200 direct messages per call, up to a maximum of 800 outgoing DMs.
-* `getDm()` - Returns a single direct message, specified by an id parameter.
-Like the /1.1/direct_messages.format request, this method will include the user objects of the sender and recipient.
+* `getDm()` - Returns a single direct message event, specified by an id parameter.
-* `getDmsIn()` - Returns the 20 most recent direct messages sent to the authenticating user.
-Includes detailed information about the sender and recipient user.
-You can request up to 200 direct messages per call, and only the most recent 200 DMs will be available using this endpoint.
+* `getDms()` - Returns all Direct Message events (both sent and received) within the last 30 days.
+Sorted in reverse-chronological order.
 * `destroyDm()` - Destroys the direct message specified in the required ID parameter.
 The authenticating user must be the recipient of the specified direct message.
-* `postDm()` - Sends a new direct message to the specified user from the authenticating user.
-Requires both the user and text parameters and must be a POST.
-Returns the sent message in the requested format if successful.
+* `postDm()` - Publishes a new message_create event resulting in a Direct Message sent to a specified user from the authenticating user.
+Returns an event if successful.
+Supports publishing Direct Messages with optional Quick Reply and media attachment.

 ### Favorite